Airikkala, Vatanen, Toivonen, Alèn, Mouton, Pond, Blomqvist, Brookes, Llewellin, Wilson and McRae… shall we continue?

 Elsewhere in the older machinery more variety could be seen, the Class B4 overall win went to the magnificent Volvo Amazon of Ken Davies & Aled Jones; they came home nearly two and half seconds ahead of defending BHRC Cat 1 Champ, Bob Bean & Malcolm Smithson.

 Despite losing a handful of minutes on the final stage of the day (Gartheiniog 2) getting the Lotus Cortina out of a ditch, it was Bean that celebrated the Cat 1 victory in the BHRC.

 The Hillman Avenger of Rory McCann & Tim Tugwell also brought a welcomed change to all of those Escorts, they beat the Escort Sport of Stuart & Linda Cariss to take the Class C1/C2 win in the BHRC Cat 2.

-Also finishing 28th overall McCann who was over from the Isle of Man was on his first ever outing on Gravel, and if that wasn’t going to be enough of an experience in itself, it was also his fist time using a rear wheel drive car in anger.
+Also finishing 28th overall McCann who was over from the Isle of Man was on his first-ever outing on Gravel, and if that wasn’t going to be enough of an experience in itself, it was also his first time using a rear-wheel drive car in anger.